 More specific information about our Pupil Premium Children

 supported by a learning mentor through nurture time, Star-time, Lego therapy, Circle of Friends sessions or

 These children will have small group interventions out of the classroom to ensure their combined

 upper Key Stage 2.
-These children will have 1-1 tutoring to develop their editing skills in their writing and spelling interventions.
+These children will have 1-1 tutoring to develop their editing skills in their writing and

-- 8.5% have attendance issues.
+• 15% need monitoring for attendance issues.
 We will support this through advising our EWO to make

 You can read more about how we utilise the Pupil Premium funding on our Statutory Information page here.